Projeto-Pindorama/heirloom-ng/README.md

 directory-specific make instructions.
 To generate the real ``Makefile``, configuration settings are prepended to the directory-specific file.
 You have to edit these configuration settings before you start compiling;
-they are located in the file build/mk.config which is also in make syntax.
+they are located in the file ``build/mk.config`` which is also in make syntax.

 Follow the descriptions in this file and select appropriate values for your system.
 Read everything carefully and you will pretty much get it in some minutes.

 Be very careful at this step!
-If you overwrite your system utilities or put the Heirloom Toolchest at an early place in your system's PATH, some of your shell scripts or of those of your vendor may cease to work.
+If you overwrite your system utilities or put the Heirloom Toolchest at an early place in your system's ``PATH``, some of your shell scripts or of those of your vendor may cease to work.
 This is because utilities from the Heirloom Toolchest may behave differently than the ones supplied by your vendor.
 You may wish to correct this later, but the first build is definitively not the right time. - If you want to stay with the default ``/usr/5bin`` path on Solaris,